Healthdirect Australia is not responsible for the content and advertising on the external website you are now entering.

 How does my immune system work?

-Each part of your immune system works in different ways.
+The many different parts of your immune system work together in different ways.
+This is how they work:

-- Skin is the first line of defence, and helps keep germs out of your body.
+- Skin — your skin is your first line of defence and helps keep germs out of your body.

-- The thymus is a gland in the upper chest where some immune cells mature.
+- Thymus gland — this is a gland in your upper chest where some immune cells mature.

-- The spleen, is an organ under your ribs on your left side that processes information from the blood.
+- Spleen — this is an organ under your ribs on your left side that filters germs from the blood.

-- Mucous membranes, like the lining of the inside of your mouth and nose, trap germs and allow your immune cells to catch and attack them.
+- Mucous membranes — the lining inside your mouth, nose and other areas can trap germs from the environment and allow your immune cells to catch and attack them.

 What immune conditions are there?

-- Allergies involve an immune response to something considered harmless for most people, such as pollen or a certain food.
+- allergies — when your immune system responds to something considered harmless for most people, such as pollen or a certain food.

 Visit the Immune Deficiencies Foundation Australia (IDFA) website for more information about immunodeficiency.